 4. Disable the IVR When Departments Are Closed

-If your contact centre is closed, don’t make your customers go through the IVR.
+If your contact center is closed, don’t make your customers go through the IVR.
 Callers will get very frustrated when they spend their time going through an IVR, only to find out the department is closed.

 5. Eliminate Lengthy Introductions

 Often, callers want to jump into the IVR right away to get to where they need.
 A long and unnecessary introduction prevents them from quickly getting the information they want as quickly as possible and leaves them frustrated.
 If you are providing important information before the prompts, try to keep it as clear and concise as possible.

 6. Allow Callers to Go Back a Step

 We have all had those moments where we realize that we hit the wrong option because we got distracted while listening to the options.
 Offering an option to return to the previous menu increases the user-friendliness of your IVR system.
 Add in a message that they may press a number at any point to return to the previous menu.